Importing & Updating Metafield Data

 This App Updates Metafields Only

-Export files often include additional columns, such as Order Name, Product Title and many others.
-Custom Fields only imports or updates metafield data.
+Export files may include columns such as Order Name or Product Title, but Custom Fields only imports or updates metafield data.

 Supported Objects & Data Types